Sadly, many women we talk to have been disrespected by Christian men in authority, especially in the local church context.

-This was quite demeaning of women.
-I don’t imagine that any of the church elders would’ve walked out, but their doctrine supports the idea behind it.
-In fact, years later the all male elders at that Bible church still do not allow women pastors, elders, or preachers/teachers — they limit women to roles like pastor’s wife, admin staff, hostess, women’s ministry leader, teacher of children, or deaconess.
-They cite two controversial New Testament passages to support their church polity.
-Later in this article I discuss those verses and many other teachings from the Bible.
+This was quite demeaning of Kristi and women in general.
+Though I don’t imagine that any of the church’s elders or pastors would’ve walked out on Kristi, their official church doctrine supports the belief behind doing that.
+They do not allow women pastors, elders, or preachers/teachers; they limit women to roles like pastor’s wife, admin staff, hostess, women’s ministry leader, teacher of children, or deaconess.

 Why Many Churches Don’t Let Women Teach or Lead

-The Scripture that is most often cited as teaching that pastoring and church leadership is for men only is 1 Timothy 2:11-12: “A woman should learn in quietness and full submission.
+In 1 Timothy 2:11-12 Paul says, “A woman should learn in quietness and full submission.
 I do not permit a woman to teach or to have authority over a man; she must be silent.”
 (NIV)

 How do you interpret these verses?
-A straightforward, literal reading of these texts, while not supporting the man’s disruptive and disrespectful attitude, does seem to support the elders holding the view that the church should not have women pastors or elders.
-On this matter I’ve heard elders say, “This is the Lord’s commandment” or “It’s the clear teaching of the New Testament.”
+A straightforward, literal reading of these texts, does seem to support the a church should not have women pastors or elders.
+On this matter I’ve heard elders say, “This is the Lord’s commandment!” or “It’s the clear teaching of the New Testament.”

 Soul Shepherding, Inc, the 501c3 nonprofit ministry to pastors and leaders that my wife Kristi and I started in 2009 is in the later camp.
-Currently three of the seven members on our Board of Directors are women.
+Currently, three of the seven members on our Board of Directors are women.
 Their leadership gifts, wisdom, courage, discernment, empathy, and prayerfulness, along with those of the men, has been essential to the stability and growth of our ministry.
-Also in our Soul Shepherding Institute for pastors and leaders we train as many women as men.
+Also in our Soul Shepherding Institute for pastors and leaders Kristi and I co-lead all aspects and we train as many women as men.

 Throughout our lives Kristi and I have been thankful to affiliate with Bible-based, evangelical Christian churches.
 Also, I’ve taken seminary classes at the conservative Talbot Theological Seminary (as part of my training toward a doctorate in psychology).
-But on the issue of women in leadership we disagree with the churches who don’t give qualified women equal access to serve as pastors, elders/overseers, and in other ministry leadership roles.
-(To be clear, we respect that there are intelligent and compassionate evangelical Christian Bible scholars who are following their understanding of the Bible and their conscience by limiting the church leadership roles for women.)
+But on the issue of women in leadership we disagree with the churches who don’t give qualified women equal access to serve as pastors, elders/overseers, and leaders in other capacities.
+(To reiterate what I said above, we respect there are intelligent and compassionate evangelical Christian leaders and Bible scholars who are following their understanding of the Bible and their conscience by limiting the church leadership roles for women.)

 This article draws on the evangelical Christian Biblical scholarship of Dallas Willard, N.T.
-Wright, Scot McKnight, and others to suggest that spokespersons for Christ who use the 1 Corinthians 14 and 1 Timothy 2 to limit women from church leadership may be misinterpreting these texts and/or neglecting to give weight to other relevant Bible passages.
-These scholars make a strong case that by studying the Biblical and cultural context of those verses and drawing on the whole counsel of God’s Word you find support for women being given opportunities to serve in church leadership.
+Wright, Scot McKnight, and others to suggest that spokespersons for Christ who use 1 Timothy 2 and 1 Corinthians 14 to block women from church leadership may be misinterpreting these texts and/or neglecting to give sufficient weight to other relevant Bible passages.
+These scholars make a strong case that by studying the Biblical and cultural context of those verses, along with drawing on the whole counsel of God’s Word, we find significant support for qualified women being given opportunities to serve in church leadership.

-Before we do further Bible study on the key Scriptures, let’s consider some philosophical, cultural, and hermeneutical issues.
+Before we investigate some key Bible passages, let’s consider some philosophical, cultural, and hermeneutical issues.

 Male and Female Roles: Complemenatrian or Egalitarian?